Aditya-creator173/IPI/README.md

 ## What Is Indirect Prompt Injection?

 When an LLM agent reads external content — webpages, documents, tool outputs — an attacker can embed hidden instructions in that content.
-The model has no architectural way to distinguish *data it should process* from *commands it should follow*.
+The model has no architectural mechanism to distinguish data it should process from commands it should follow.

 ```
 User: "Summarize this article for me."